darpandesai28/databricks-import-notebook/README.md

   # Defining a separate set of service principal credentials for Azure Synapse Analytics (If not defined, the connector will use the Azure storage account credentials)
 spark.conf.set("spark.databricks.sqldw.jdbc.service.principal.client.id", service_principal_id)
 spark.conf.set("spark.databricks.sqldw.jdbc.service.principal.client.secret", service_principal_key)

+org.apache.spark.SparkException: [SPARK_JOB_CANCELLED] Job 3357 cancelled because Task 159619 in Stage 7066 exceeded the maximum allowed ratio of input to output records (1 to 18033699, max allowed 1 to 10000); this limit can be modified with configuration parameter spark.databricks.queryWatchdog.outputRatioThreshold